k0sproject/k0s/docs/install.md

 # Quick Start Guide

+asd
+{{ extra.k8s_version }}
 On completion of the Quick Start you will have a full Kubernetes cluster with a single node that includes both the controller and the worker.
 Such a setup is ideal for environments that do not require high-availability and multiple nodes.

 ## Prerequisites